Growth and characterization of the La$_{3}$Ni$_{2}$O$_{7-\delta}$ thin films: dominant contribution of the $d_{x^{2}-y^{2}}$ orbital at ambient pressure: RESULTS AND DISCUSSION

 Where $\rho_{K_{0}}$ is a temperature-independent constant, $T_{K}$ is the Kondo temperature, $S$ is the spin of the magnetic impurities.
-The fit by eq.~\ref{KondoR} of the low-temperature resistivity is shown as the solid line in Fig.~\ref{Figure6}, with $T_K\approx 7.4$~K and $S\approx 0.9$.
+In order to improve the reliability of fitting results, we first fit the $\rho-T$ curve in the temperature region of 50$\sim$80~K with $\rho=\rho_0+aT^n$ (since the negative magnetoresistance disappears at above 50 K and the temperature region for the Kondo fit is chosen for temperatures between 2 to 80 K), then put the value of the resulting $n\approx 2.217$ into the Kondo fitting formula and make sure that the values of $\rho_{0}$ and $a$ obtained from the Kondo fit are close to those obtained from the $\rho=\rho_0+aT^n$ fit for 50$\sim$80~K. The curve fitted by eq.~\ref{KondoRk} of the low-temperature resistivity is shown as the green solid line in Fig.~\ref{Figure6}, with $T_K\approx 8.14$~K and $S\approx 0.23$.